 Basically it shows off the cakes color and texture, as well as the fillings with very minimal to no frosting covering it up.

 Don’t be intimidated when you get to the recipe card and you see 120 minutes for total time.
-I’m telling you right now, this Brown Butter Caramel Cake is so worth the time it takes to make it, you’ll never want another cake again once you try this caramel cake.
+I’m telling you right now, this Brown Butter Caramel Cake is so worth the time it takes to make it, you’ll never want another cake.

 This brown butter cake is perfect to make for special occasions, get togethers, or even for a tea party!
 Whatever you decide to make this cake for, it will definitely be a hit with your friends and family!